IKOR-GmbH/sip-framework/docs/framework_version_upgrade.md

 The following text represents the complete guide how to update SIP framework version in your adapter from version `1.0.0` to `2.0.0`.

 In case adapter is generated with archetype of `2.0.0` framework version, following steps are not necessary.
-In order that your adapter work completely successful, the following changes has to be done manually.
+To insure your adapter uses all functionalities, the following changes have to be done manually.
 Please follow the guide step by step.

+Single lines necessary for updating are marked with `update` comment.

 First step is to update the parent field `version` in project root `pom.xml` file: